googleworkspace/solutions/generate-sales-report/README.md

 1. Navigate to the Generator tab of your spreadsheet.
 1. Choose an _Account Name_ and _Region_ in drop-down cells.
-1. Navigate to the Data Results tab and click **Refresh** in the bottom left-hand corner of the spreadsheet grid.
+1. Navigate to the Data Results tab.
+At the bottom, next to **Refresh**, click the three dots to expand the **More options** menu.
+Select **Edit query**.
+1. In the pop-up menu, expand **Query Settings** and make sure your Google Cloud project is selected in the drop-down menu.
+1. Click the **Connect** button.
+This will run the query.
+In the future, you can run the query simply by clicking **Refresh**.
 1. Return to the Generator tab and click on the large Generate button at the bottom of the spreadsheet grid to initiate the creation of the report.